I interview Dr. Tricia Cardner about her poker history, her course on procrastination and her plans for the WSOP.

 Join her exclusive Facebook Group (we’re all invited): Poker Mindset Mastery Lab

-Get the Poker On the Mind Podcast on iTunes
+Get the Poker On the Mind Podcast

 Here’s my challenge to you for this episode: Visit Dr. Cardner’s training site at www.PeakPokerMindset.com and take the free course there called ‘Rev Up Your Poker Success’.
 And, if procrastination is an issue of yours, I highly recommend her premium course called ‘Crack the Code: Free Yourself From Procrastination’.
 This is such a beneficial course and I’m very happy that I went through the entire thing and did every one of the 14 action steps.
 I’m getting better at not procrastinating as much, and I owe it all to this course.